teoucsb82/HipsterDrinks/README.md

 [] modals
 [] flash errors

+## Bug fixes
+[] Nonregistered users should not be able to add drink. need redirect

 ## Known issues
 --ASK A TA HOW TO FIX THIS
 [] Drinks CRUD allows non-logged in users to create drinks.
 Need to prevent them from having access.